nathandroberts/sparta-json-parsing/README.md

 # sparta-json-parsing
 Repo created to practice parsing JSON in ruby.
+Template created for basic integration testing on an exchange rates JSON.